-The editorial team of the Oxford Traherne currently consists of eleven editors and editorial consultants, drawn from a wide range of disciplines and committed to a collaborative method of working.
+The editorial team of the Oxford Traherne consists of editors and editorial consultants drawn from a wide range of disciplines and committed to a collaborative method of working.

 Dr Julia Smith, General Editor

 Julia Smith is an independent scholar, and an associate member of the Oxford English Faculty.
 Her research interests include manuscript studies, textual editing, and early modern religious literature.
 Her publications include the first edition of Traherne’s Select Meditations (1997); the ODNB entry on Traherne; Susanna Hopton, in The Early Modern Englishwoman series (2010); and many articles on Traherne and other seventeenth-century authors.
 She is currently completing a biography of Traherne.